 Today was a major change in Shanghai for me.
 After 12 years of living in Old Shanghai houses (nearly all my stay in Shanghai), I finally moved to a modern high rise.
-After 1 year at the corner of Rue Lafayette (today Fuxing Lu) and Rue Pottier (today BaoQing Lu), beginning Avenue Pétain (today HengShan Lu), where I staid one year.
+My first Old Shanghai home was at the corner of Rue Lafayette (today Fuxing Lu) and Rue Pottier (today BaoQing Lu), beginning Avenue Pétain (today HengShan Lu), where I staid one year.
 More information about this great former banker’s home in post First home in Old Shanghai.
-I then moved to the end of a lane of the tranquil Route Kaufmann (today Anting Lu).
+I then moved to the end of a lane of the tranquil Route Kaufmann.
 Passage 81 Route Kaufmann (Anting Lu 81), was the entrance to a private lane, Route d’Adina (this small street has no name today, only Anting Lu 81).
 This was not only time travel, it was practically a time trap.

 Waking up to the sounds of birds in the surrounding garden, at the very end of a quite lane was practically like living in Old Shanghai.
 Although we shared the house with 4 -5 neighbors (including some really evil ones), we had a 2 bedroom apartment in an old house, with most of the original doors, ceilings and windows.
 This apartment was just like a time machine and having taken it empty, we filled it slowly but surely with lot’s of Old Shanghai treasures found here and there.